dst-ws22/website/_sources/docs/course-syllabus.md

 AEs should be completed and **submitted individually**.

 :::{Note}
-AEs are due within three days after lecture
+AEs are due within six days after lecture
 :::

-The AEs are due within **three days** after the corresponding lecture.
-For example, AEs from a Monday lecture would be due Thursday by 11:59 pm.
+The AEs are due within **six days** after the corresponding lecture.
+For example, AEs from a Monday lecture would be due Sunday by 11:59 pm.

 Because these AEs are for practice, they will be graded based on completion.
 Successful on-time completion of at least 80% of every AE will result in full credit in the final course grade.